 This required defining what Harper Adams is today.
-In order to grow awareness the university would need to prove why it was an attractive destination to study and evidence attractive wide-ranging career opportunities.
+In order to grow awareness the University would need to prove why it was an attractive destination to study and evidence attractive wide-ranging career opportunities.

 We worked closely with Harper Adams to better understand its pedagogy.
 It became clear that innovation and problem solving was critical.
-This led the brand proposition ‘Tackling tomorrow’s challenges today.’
+This led to the brand proposition ‘Tackling tomorrow’s challenges today.’